 This isn't to say that mobile court projects aren't gaining traction.
-In Timor Leste, the government began a project of mobile courts years ago which seeks not only to bring justice, but to build confidence in the young country's justice system itself.
+In Timor Leste, the government began a project of mobile courts years ago.
+It seeks not only to bring justice, but to build confidence in the young country's justice system itself.
 In Pakistan, a big green bus brings efficiency and the rule of law to "the most remote and conflict-affected areas."
-However, in the Democratic Republic of the Congo, mobile courts that bring three judiciaries and several other court staff to rural areas to hear sexual assault cases have been had less success, less organization, and certainly less buy-in from local people.
+However, in the Democratic Republic of the Congo, mobile courts that bring three "judiciaries" (judges) and several other court staff to rural areas to hear sexual assault cases have had less success.
+This may be due to the fact that these mobile courts have less organization and less buy-in from local people.

 After considering these inchoate mobile court projects as they play out on the world stage, I wonder, can mobile courts ever be successful in bringing justice to constituents like Assemblyman Dahle's?
 Access to justice in rural locations is a tremendous problem in the US, where, as of 2014, only about 2% of attorneys worked in rural areas.
 This is a troubling statistic, as rural areas are inhabited by about 20% our nation's citizens.
 Ethan Bronner, Roy Ginsburg, Danielle Paquette, and Lisa Pruitt have written on the extreme deficiency of legal professionals in rurality.
 As recently as a few months ago, thirty counties in Nebraska were revealed to have three or fewer attorneys, and ten had no attorneys at all, for example.